How to Avoid Greenwashing

 What is greenwashing in Australian fashion?

-Is recycled polyester sustainable?
+Is recycled polyester a sustainable option?